 The 2020 Community Health Improvement Planning (CHIP) process was subsequently followed by the spread of the SARS-CoV-2 virus and the COVID-19 pandemic, which has impacted all of our communities.
 This CHIP was initially designed to address the needs identified and prioritized through the 2019 CHNA, though COVID-19 has had substantial impacts on the magnitude of each of these community needs.
 These impacts are likely to exacerbate some of the needs identified, and cause others to rise in level of priority.
-Notably, much of our in-person classes and services moved to a virtual online format when possible.
-While this is a dynamic situation, we recognize the greatest needs of our community will change throughout this 2020-2022 strategic planning cycle, and it is important that we adapt our efforts to respond accordingly.
-Additionally, the data projections included were crafted based on data collection and project forecasting done prior to the COVID-19 pandemic, so may be modified as we understand adjusted resources and priorities within our communities in the aftermath of the pandemic.
+The data projections included were crafted based on data collection and project forecasting done prior to the COVID-19 pandemic.
+Additionally, the ways we have delivered services have changed.
+For example, much of our in-person classes and services moved to a virtual online format when possible.
+The pandemic has been a continually dynamic situation.
+We recognize the needs of our community have changed throughout this 2020-2022 strategic planning cycle, and we have made our best efforts to adapt and respond accordingly.